Variational Inference as an alternative to MCMC for parameter estimation and model selection: Applications to Astrophysical problems

 \subsection{Exoplanet Discovery Using Radial Velocity Data}

-Our first example is related to exoplanets.
 The presence of a planet or a companion star results in temporal variations in the radial velocity of the host star.
-By analyzing the radial velocity data, one can draw inferences about the ratio of masses between the host and the companion, and orbital parameters like the period and eccentricity.
+By analyzing the radial velocity data, one can draw inferences about the ratio of masses between the host planet and the companion, and orbital parameters like the period and eccentricity.
 For this purpose, a MCMC package has been designed called {\tt Exofit}~\citep{balan2009exofit}, which enables the retrieval of the orbital parameters of exoplanets from radial velocity measurements.
-We now apply the ADVI techniques mentioned earlier to this problem.
+We shall determine the orbital parameters using both MCMC and ADVI techniques and compare the results.

 The first step involves defining a model and imposing priors on the latent variables.
-We follow the model defined in Section 2.2 of \cite{balan2009exofit}.
+We follow the model defined in section 2.2 of \cite{balan2009exofit}.
 The equations used for the analysis are now discussed.
 The radial velocity of a star of mass $M$ in a binary system with companion of mass $m$ in an orbit with time period $T$, inclination $I$ and eccentricity $e$ is given by:

 where